Jdot87/Jdot87/README.md

 I'm a passionate Senior Cyber Security Analyst & Software Engineer
 I enjoy solving complex problems, learning new skills, and collaborating with others to develop innovative solutions.
 My career has spanned military and civilian sectors, with a focus on cybersecurity, information security, and software engineering.
-- 🌱 Currently learning: Python, AI/ML
+- 🌱 Currently learning: JAVASCRIPT and React/React Native
 - 🔭 Working on: Automated Decision Making App, and other small projects to sharpen my programming skills
 - 📫 How to reach me: JdotRivera87@gmail.com
 - ⚡ Fun fact: I'm a car enthusiast and own Kaiju Auto Imports, focusing on importing vehicles from Japan!